Covid-19 coronavirus: Czech Republic measures for employers and employees extended until end of October 2020

 - support of reduced working hours; and

-- support payable to employees taking care of children during the school closure.
+- support payable to employees taking care of children.

 The support is available in two regimes: (i) Regime A, applicable to businesses subject to manadatory closure or to employees in mandatory quarantine; and (ii) Regime B, applicable to employers facing economic difficulties resulting from the spread of the virus.